China-Canada Young Leaders Program

 APPLICATION PROCESS AND TIMELINE

 Interested students are invited to submit applications to Canada World Youth, who will screen all applications and will confirm, in collaboration with the Chinese embassy in Canada, those candidates who will be invited to apply for scholarships.
-Deadline to apply is February 22, 2019.
+Recruitment of participants has now ended for 2019 cohort.

 20 recommended interns will be confirmed in late July 2019 in order to allow for proper preparation of both the academic and community service portions of the program.